icelandic-lt/igc-converter/README.md

 The corpus can be converted as a whole or one subcorpus at a time.
 The script used to convert the corpus is `convert_IGC.py`, which has the following possible arguments:

-- --input-path: path to the original IGC.
+- `--input-path`: path to the original IGC.
-- --version: the version of the IGC which will be converted.
+- `--version`: the version of the IGC which will be converted.
 The default version is 22.10.
+If the version differs, it needs to be specified because it appears in the converted output.
-- --all-corpora: convert all subcorpora of the IGC.
+- `--all-corpora`: convert all subcorpora of the IGC.
-- --corpus: convert one subcorpus of the IGC, e.g. 'Adjud'.
+- `--corpus`: convert one subcorpus of the IGC, e.g. 'Adjud'.
-- --output-path: the path to an output directory.
+- `--output-path`: the path to an output directory.
 If this is not defined, it defaults to an `output` directory.

 To convert the 22.10 version of the corpus as a whole, run